adnan360/lazarus-beginners-guide/doc/Readme.md

 Do not insert an image and crop within the document.
 Please try to create a Krita (kra) file with the image, crop there, export and then use in the document.

 # How to edit the book document
+Before opening the book document, install font files from `assets/fonts/install` directory.
+All the fonts in the subdirectories are needed.

 The book document strictly follows the styling.
 Please use appropriate styles from View - Styles and Formatting whenever possible.

 # Exporting the book